Pamper Yourself With a Home Spa Day

 - You are not allowed to use the same towel that’s been hanging in the bathroom since … what day is it again?
 Make sure you have a fresh set.
 For extra luxuriousness, warm them in the dryer just before you get started

 - Tidy up your “spa” a bit.
-Tripping over your makeshift office is not relaxing.
+Tripping over your makeshift home office is not relaxing.

 - Prepare some spa snacks.
 Many spas have little dishes of dried fruit, nuts, and tea.
-You could also ready a light salad or chill a bottle of white wine.
+You could also prep a light salad or chill a bottle of white wine.

 - Gather supplies from around the house.
 Start with cotton gloves and socks, scented candles or essential oils, and a device to play spa music on.
 A soft bathrobe and slippers might be nice, too.

 Dig through the bathroom cupboards for spa essentials like nice soaps and thick lotions.
 You might have free samples, forgotten purchases, or old birthday gifts.
 The forgotten items I found included a lavender eye pillow, a facial cleansing brush, a jar of green charcoal facial mask, a sample of a hydrating hair mask, and the power cord for a portable speaker.

 No old birthday gifts or free samples in the cupboard?
 Not a problem.
 Just move your search to the kitchen.
 Brown sugar, oatmeal, almond milk, vanilla, coconut oil, apple cider vinegar, honey, cinnamon and coffee grounds can all be put to use.
 Find a recipe that works for your needs and what you have:

 My dry ends could use a trim, but a hydrating hair mask was next best.
 You can easily whip one up in the kitchen, too.
 Find the recipe for you whether you’re dealing with dullness, flakes, damage, or irritation.
 Make sure to give yourself a revitalizing head massage as you work it in and rinse it out.